AccessComputing: The Alliance for Access to Computing Careers

 - AccessComputing Team

-students nationwide including high school, college, and graduate students, as well as veterans, with disabilities engage with each other and with mentors and participate in internships and other opportunities
+high school, college, and graduate students with disabilities nationwide engage with each other and with mentors and participate in internships and other opportunities

 - Choose Computing